pbowyer/modx-dotenv/README.md

      ```
      [Check this guide]() for the syntax rules allowed in `.env`.

-     You can use placeholders like:
+     You can use existing System Settings within your settings, like:
      ```bash
      site_name="SAY ${emailsubject}"
      ```
      Any System Settings can be used (which are in `$modx->config`, not just settings further up the `.env` file.

   1. Check it works by clearing your site's cache and browsing to a page, looking at the changed title tag (if you use the sample files above)

+  # Thanks
+  This extra is brought to you by the MODX experts at [Maple Design](http://www.mapledesign.co.uk/services/s/content-management-systems/modx-development/).